havocp/xsbt-wiki/Needs-New-Home.md

 ### Ivy Home Directory

 By default, sbt uses the standard Ivy home directory location `${user.home}/.ivy2/`.
-This can be configured machine-wide, for use by both the sbt launcher and by projects, by setting the system property `sbt.ivy.home` in the sbt startup script (described in [[Setup]]).
+This can be configured machine-wide, for use by both the sbt launcher and by projects, by setting the system property `sbt.ivy.home` in the sbt startup script (described in [[Setup|Getting Started Setup]]).

 For example: